egoist/corner-notie/README.md

 ## Install

-Hot-link the `./browser/notie.js` in your web page directly, CSS is automatically included.
+Hot-link the [UMD version](https://npmcdn.com/corner-notie/browser/notie.js) in your web page directly, CSS is automatically included.

 or via NPM: